jianglanni/ECS150/Report.md

 We use a *struct dirent* to open files in current directory and use *struct stat* to keep the files' names and sizes by calling **readdir()** and **stat()**.
 Then we print data other than '.' and '..' to the destination.
-We viewed the code from Geeks for Geeks, at https://www.geeksforgeeks.org/c-program-list-files-sub-directories-directory/
+We learned the usages of the functions from Geeks for Geeks, at https://www.geeksforgeeks.org/c-program-list-files-sub-directories-directory/

 ### General commands